naturalis/mebioda/doc/week3/w3p5/README.md

 ![](cypher_pattern_simple.png)

-The above picture shows that "a likes b" (what's the subject?
+The above picture shows that "a likes b" (what's the subject here?
 The predicate?
 The object?), where `(a)` and `(b)` are now nodes (vertices) in the graph, and `-[:LIKES]->` is the relationship between them (an edge connecting the nodes in the graph).
 So how does this work with the Linnean taxonomy?
 Assume the following: